stephenscaff/animated-cursor/readme.md

 You can create a neat Blend-mode cursor that filters the hovered text through the cursor.
 This probably works best with White / Black cursors.

-1. Set `hasOuterBlendMode: true`,
-2. Set `outerAlpha` to `1` or close to `1`.
+1. Pass inline styles via `cursorInnerStyles` and `cursorOuterStyles` that define `mixBlendMode: 'exclusion'`
+2. Simply pass cursor color as css variable via `backgroundColor`
-3. Probs use a cursor color like `#fff` or `#000`.
+3. Probs use a cursor color like `#fff` or `#000` depending on page bg color.

-Note, make sure your inner and outer cursor elements are wrapped inside a parent (as show in the examples) as the `parentElement` of outer cursor is targets for the `blend-mode` filter. lkkklllklwhere the outer cursor is a ring, apply a border to the outer cursor and set the outerAlphd0 (or close to 0)

 ```
 // Options to create a blend-mode cursor.
 // Cursor is white, page background-color is dark.
 let blendOpts = {
-    hasOuterBlendMode: true,
-    color: '#fff',
-    outerAlpha: 1
+  cursorInnerStyles: {
+    backgroundColor: 'var(--cursor-color)', // white
+    mixBlendMode: 'exclusion'
+  },
+  cursorOuterStyles: {
+    backgroundColor: 'var(--cursor-color)', // white
+    mixBlendMode: 'exclusion'
   }
+}
 ```

 [Check out the Blend-mode Cursor Demo](https://stephenscaff.github.io/animated-cursor/blend.html)

 ## 📓 Notes

+### Passing cursor styles

+The options `cursorInnerStyles` and `cursorOuterStyles` pass inline styles directly to the cursor's inner / outer elements.
+This allows you to easily create custom and dynamic cursors.
+For example, you can simply pass css variables to define and update cursor colors, or you can create a Mixed Blend Mode-style cursor by passing `mixBlendMode: 'exclusion'`.

 ### hasRequiredStyles